music-practice-tools/youtube-current-time/README.md

 ## Notes

+You'll need a modern browser.
+The latest FireFox, Chrome and Edge are OK.
+I've not tried Safari.

+You also need a browser that supports bookmarks so that limits it to use in desktop and not mobile browsers.

-This code has to keep asking the YouTube player for the time so can use a little more power than when it is not running.
+The code has to keep asking the YouTube player for the time so it can use a little more power than when it is not running.
 It requests the time every 0.5 seconds.
-When the current video is paused the request stop.
+When the current video is paused the requests stop.

-You need a browser that supports bookmarks so that limits it to use in desktop and not mobile browsers.